Mexican animation: 2020s - present

 In 2020, Ánima Estudios has released the superhero film, La liga de los 5, which is a first for the Mexican cinema industry.
-Marvick Núñez, first time director and an experienced animator since 1996, explained the entire process of the country's animation industry which he calls it "very small".
+Marvick Núñez, first time director and experienced animator since 1996, explained the entire process of the country's animation industry which he calls it "very small".
 "Let's say I had to see the birth of modern industry, the way we perceive animation now[.]
 [Y]ou didn't even think about dreams that a studio would make an animated movie in Mexico," said Núñez.
 He also stated that despite the frequent successes of the films, the industry has not gained global attention, adding that it "is emerging and is gradually gaining ground."
 He later added that a reasoning for the industry's lack of sufficient quality is due to a limited amount of universities in the country dedicated to animation and gaming, as well as the singular focus on an animation element over multiples.
 "Here in Mexico it seems to me that there are hardly two or three universities focused entirely on it," he said.
 “More people need to know how to make animation with all the departments they need: character design, art design, backgrounds… not only to animate the character, that's just one of the departments."

+Guillermo del Toro's 2022 stop-motion adaptation of Pinocchio, made by Taller del Chucho as a co-production with American studios Netflix Animation and The Jim Henson Company, won the Academy Award for Best Animated Feature.